ggloor/compositions/background_reading/Reading_List.md

 Pawlowsky-Glahn, Vera and Egozcue, Juan José and Tolosana-Delgado, Raimon.
 Modeling and Analysis of Compositional Data (2015)

+Gregory B. Gloor and Jean M. Macklaim and Andrew D. Fernandes Displaying Variation in Large Datasets: a Visual Summary of Effect Sizes (2016) Journal of Computational and Graphical Statistics, in press (http://dx.doi.org/10.1080/10618600.2015.1131161) (A new way to visualize high-dimensional data as an effect plot)

 ##Functional guides:

 Van den Boogaart, K Gerald and Tolosana-Delgado, Raimon.
 Analyzing compositional data with R (2013)